mattlord/Docker-Cluster7.5/README.md

 For more information and related downloads for MySQL Cluster and other MySQL products, please visit http://www.mysql.com.

-# MySQL Server Docker Images
+# MySQL Cluster Docker Image

 This is an experimental MySQL Cluster Docker image, created and maintained by Matt Lord.
-The available versions are:
+The available version is:

     MySQL Cluster 7.5, the latest version (tag: 7.5 or latest)